How ADHD medication works

 Some types of ADHD medication help release more neurotransmitters.
 Other types help slow down reuptake — they’re called reuptake inhibitors.
 Both of these actions can help more neurotransmitters reach the next neuron.

-By improving neurotransmission, ADHD medication can make kids less hyperactive.
-It can help them pay attention.
+By improving neurotransmission, ADHD medication can reduce hyperactivity.
+It can help people pay attention.
 And that can help them process and learn new information.

-ADHD medication works in about eight out of 10 people.
+ADHD medication works in about eight out of 10 people who have ADHD.
 But it’s not a “cure” for ADHD.
 It can reduce symptoms only while it’s active in the body.

-Not all people respond equally well to different types of ADHD medication, and it’s not uncommon to switch from one to another.
+Not all people respond equally well to different types of ADHD medication.
+It’s not uncommon to switch from one medication to another.
 All types of ADHD medication can cause side effects.
 Two of the most common are decreased appetite and trouble sleeping.

 Learn about other ADHD treatment options.
 And get tips to help with ADHD at home.